-The island is said to be very beautiful, "with its mountains and waterfalls, its high meadows and shadowed vales."
-It is called the Sapphire Isle for the striking blue seas in which it sits.
+The island is said to be beautiful, having lakes, waterfalls, soaring mountains, high meadows, and shadowed vales.
+Tarth is called the Sapphire Isle for the striking blue seas in which it sits.
 A spine of mountains with hidden valleys runs down the center of Tarth.

 Maesters believe that the great island kingdom of Tarth joined the realm of the Storm Kings when King Durran the Fair married the daughter of the island's king, Edwyn Evenstar.
 The island rebelled three times during the reign of the Storm King Durwald the Fat, however.